bensmith07/python-exercises/function_exercises_walkthrough.md

 Walkthrough:

-1. When we pass letters that are vowels, whether they are uppper or lower case, the conditional evaluates to True.
-That boolean value is passed to our print() function and displayed in the console.
+1. When we pass letters that are vowels, whether they are uppper or lower case, the conditional evaluates to `True`.
+That boolean value is passed to our `print()` function and displayed in the console.

 ```python
 print(is_vowel('a'))